We treat brand and creative as competitive levers. Every piece of work has to ask the same question: how does this brand win?

 Brand identity is the personality of the brand: how it looks, sounds, and behaves.
 Identity has two jobs: create distinction (so people remember you exist) and signal meaning (so people size you up the way you want to be sized up).

-Strategy is typically 2 to 3 months.
-Strategy through to identity and key assets runs 3 to 4 months.
-If the engagement includes a website, 5 to 6 months end to end.
+A brand strategy engagement is typically 2 to 3 months.
+Brand strategy through to brand identity design and key assets runs 3 to 4 months.
+If the engagement includes a website design, 5 to 6 months end to end.

 Yes.
-Some clients engage us for brand strategy only.
-A company’s strategy is always evolving, because of competitive pressures, invisible forces, leadership changes, shifts in the marketplace or culture.
+Some clients engage us for brand strategy or brand consultancy work only, without the creative side.
+A company’s brand positioning is always evolving, because of competitive pressures, invisible forces, leadership changes, shifts in the marketplace or culture.
 Positioning isn’t something you have 100% influence over, because it’s relative to what everyone else in the system is doing.
 And everyone else in the system is changing in ways you can’t make a standalone, perpetual plan for.

 If you’re interested in finding out more about our strategy work, we have more information about the process on our brand strategy page.